NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

         {std::string_view{"Pi"}, create_tp<int*>()},
     }};

     // Type information holder check.
-Next, determine whether it is possible to retrieve the type information for each field from the array, and use std::is_same_v to verify its correctness. constexpr field_types i = x[0].second;
+Next, determine whether it is possible to retrieve the type information for each reflected_field from the array, and use std::is_same_v to verify its correctness. constexpr field_types i = x[0].second;
     ASSERT_TRUE((std::is_same_v<std::remove_pointer<decltype(get_type<i.index()>(i))>::type, int>));